mediamonks/richmedia-doc/_posts/2021-05-21-bundlename.md

 ---
 layout: post
-title: adding a bundleName so you
+title: adding a bundleName
-subtitle: using google spreadsheets in the feeds
+subtitle: So you define how your banner is called
 author: mientjan
 tags: [dataBind, inline]
 comments: true